Cornish mythology

 Cornish mythology is the folk tradition and mythology of the Cornish people.
 It consists partly of folk traditions developed in Cornwall and partly of traditions developed by Britons elsewhere before the end of the first millennium, often shared with those of the Breton and Welsh peoples.
 Some of this contains remnants of the mythology of pre-Christian Britain.

-The traditional folklore of Cornwall, often consists of tales of giants, mermaids, Bucca, piskies or the 'pobel vean' (little folk.)
+The folklore of Cornwall often consists of tales of giants, mermaids, Bucca, piskies or the 'pobel vean' (little folk.)
 These tales are still popular today, with some events hosting a 'droll teller' or storyteller, to share Cornish myths and legends.
 The myths and stories of Cornwall have found much publishing success, particularly in children's books.
 The fairy tale Jack the Giant Killer takes place in Cornwall.
 Many early British legends associate King Arthur with Cornwall, putting his birthplace at Tintagel, the court of King Mark of Cornwall, uncle of Tristan and husband of Iseult, the most famous Cornish lovers.